peterhinch/micropython-async/v3/docs/TUTORIAL.md

  queue is full.
  * `get_nowait` No arg.
 Returns an object from the queue.
 Raises an exception if the queue is empty.
  * `task_done` No arg.
-Indicate that a task associated with an enqueued item is complete.
+Indicate that a task associated with a dequeued item is complete.

 Asynchronous methods:
  * `put` Arg: the object to put on the queue.
 If the queue is full, it will